 Dipasa is Women LEAD Nepal’s Development Officer.
 She graduated from Asian University for Women with a degree in BSc. with Public Health Studies as a major and Development Studies as a minor.
 Having completed Women LEAD’s LEAD Course in 2014, she is also an organization alumnus.
 Her work in various research projects in Nepal, India and Bangladesh further reinforces her skills in working with local governments, youth mobilization, capacity building for women/young girls.
 Dipasa believes that education and awareness are two different things and aspires to educate the Nepali youth to inculcate inclusiveness, representation, and cultural sensitivity in their society.
 Apart from indulging in intellectual conversations around contemporary issues and cracking lame jokes, you’ll either find her eating, singing, or sleeping.”

-Pari works as the Administrative and Operations Associate at Women LEAD Nepal.
+Pari works as the Admin and Program Officer at Women LEAD Nepal.
 She holds a Bachelor’s degree in Business Management and Finance from Mount Carmel College in Bangalore, India.
 She is also 2010 LEADer and an active member of the Women LEAD alumni community.
 She has worked at Sankalpa in various capacities such as a Director of Digital Marketing and Communications, a Program Officer, and a Finance Intern.
 She has also worked as a banking intern at Laxmi Bank Limited.
 She strongly supports and believes in the famous quote, “A woman with a voice is by definition a strong woman.”